mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/compositions.rst

     If you had a word in the text-box to the left, this will be the name of your new composition.
 Activating composition
     Double-click the composition name to switch to that composition.

+..versionadded::4.4

+    Rearranging compositions
+        You can rearrange compositions by using the up/down buttons.

 Removing compositions
     The minus sign.
 Select a composition, and hit this button to remove it.
 Exporting compositions
     The file sign.
 Will export all checked compositions.

+    .. versionadded:: 4.4

+        It is also possible to render animations for each selected composition.
+This will use the settings last used in the render animatiion dialog, simplifying the export process.

 Updating compositions
     |mouseright| a composition to overwrite it with the current configuration.
 Rename composition